javicacheiro/pyspark_course/supplementary/airflow/exercises/running_remote_tasks.md

 ```
 ssh-keygen -t rsa
 ```

-Then we will copy them to the host that runs the executor (airflow-worker):
+Then we will copy the private key to the `dags/keys` directory where the `run` function will look for it:
 ```
-docker cp ~/.ssh cesgaxuser-airflow-worker-1:/home/airflow/.ssh
+mkdir ~/dags/keys
+cp -a ~/.ssh/ir_rsa ~/dags/keys
 ```

 Finally we will grant access to the remote servers we want to connect to: